 As marketers say, “content is king”.
 In part one of our mortgage leads series we talked about utilizing niche content that is of high-value to your potential customers to establish authority and build trust.
-That same content acts as a magnet for you in search engines, and can be easily shared through social media to generate traffic.
+That same content acts as a magnet for you in search engines.
+You also share it on social media to generate traffic.

 Search engine optimization (SEO) is the process of enabling search engines, like Google or Bing, to know exactly what your content is about so that it can be appropriately delivered to individuals who are seeking related content.
 Traffic may be your end goal, but for Google, etc., their goal is to help people find the best content for the topic they’re looking for.

 The intersection of those two goals is where your content needs to live.
-Provide value on the subjects your potential prospects are interested in , then optimize it to be found by prospects in search engines.
+Provide value on the subjects your potential prospects are interested in, then optimize it so prospects can find it in search engines.
 SEO can be intimidating, but by nailing a few of the on-page basics you should be able to position your content to rank well in search results.

 If you don’t know where to start, here’s a good article on some basic SEO by the folks at Moz.

-This is probably the easiest recommendation to implement, if you haven’t already.
-Make sure you’re listed on relevant local directories, and that your profile has accurate information.
+This is most likely the easiest recommendation to implement if you haven’t already.
+Make sure you’re listed on relevant local directories and that your profile has accurate information.

 If you don’t have a Google My Business account yet, sign up for one ASAP.
-Not only is it free, but it allows your business to be listed in Google Maps and show up in local search results.
+Not only is it free, but it allows the listing of your business in Google Maps.
+Your business will also show up in local search results.
 Furthermore, it allows you to collect unbiased reviews that build credibility.
 To see the power of a Google My Business listing, check out the website local SEO section below.